BOFA: Bridge-Layer Orthogonal Low-Rank Fusion for CLIP-Based Class-Incremental Learning: BOFA: Bridge-layer Orthogonal Fusion for Adaptation

 \subsection{Orthogonal Low-Rank Fusion}

 While fine-tuning the cross-modal bridge-layer enables efficient adaptation to new tasks, preserving past knowledge remains a critical challenge in CIL.
-Naive fine-tuning disrupts previously learned image-text alignments, causing catastrophic forgetting.
-To address this issue, we propose orthogonal low-rank fusion, a framework that augments fine-tuning with a principled, low-dimensional constraint on weight updates to minimize interference with past tasks.
+Naive sequential fine-tuning disrupts previously learned image-text alignments, causing catastrophic forgetting.
+To address this issue, we propose orthogonal low-rank fusion, a framework that constrains fine-tuning updates to a principled, low-dimensional subspace to minimize interference with past tasks.
 By leveraging the approximate null space of previous task features, our method effectively preserves past knowledge while adapting to new tasks.
-Furthermore, we use Low-Rank Adaptation (LoRA)~\cite{hu2022lora} to efficiently implement updates in the approximate null space.
+This constraint is then efficiently implemented using a modified Low-Rank Adaptation (LoRA)~\cite{hu2022lora} scheme.